utkarshcmu/grafana.org/content/blog/2017-01-12-grafanacon-2016-videos.md

 ![](/assets/img/blog/grafanacon_3.jpg)

 Every attendee got a Grafana scarf.
-The most beautiful and useful peice of swag I have ever seen (but I may be a bit biased).
+The most beautiful and useful piece of swag I have ever seen (but I may be a bit biased).

 ![](/assets/img/blog/grafanacon_scarf.jpg)